 Now, does this phenomenon mean that exposition-heavy fiction is the best fiction?

-The preponderance of cheap Made in China crap in our society does not make that stuff the best quality stuff in existence.
+The preponderance of cheap plastic crap in our society does not make that stuff the best quality stuff in existence.
 It just means it makes money the fastest for the people who produce it.
 Not over the long haul.
 Only in the moment.
 Enormous waste.

 The modern shift away from description dates from the 1940s